makkus/freckles_website/pages/02.blog/example-static-website/item.md

 #### Metadata: generic folder properties

 There are a few properties that apply to all freckle folders.
-The ost important ones being `owner` and `group`.
+The most important ones being `owner` and `group`.
 Since those are applicable independent of the adapter that is used, they go in their own section of the `.freckle` file:

 ```
 - freckle: